silviaCerby/gitbook/docs/management/identity_lifecycle/idlcm/manage_users/update-user-assignments-in-your-app-via-an-idp-and-idlcm-integration.md

      * **Individual users**
        * Update the user assignment within the integrated app.**** For instructions, read the official documentation of your IdP:
          * **Okta:** [Manage app integration assignments](https://help.okta.com/en-us/content/topics/apps/apps-manage-assignments.htm)

+An automation job to update user assignments is triggered by Cerby.
+​**TIP:** You can view the progress of the provisioning request in the integration **Activity** tab.

 Now you are done.